lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

   algorithms defined in this document always encode the public key as TODO pick format e.g., exact multiple of 8 bits?.

-{example-public} contains an example of an id-alg-ml-kem-768 public key encoded using the textual encoding defined in {{?RFC7468}}.
+{{example-public}} contains an example of an id-alg-ml-kem-768 public key encoded using the textual encoding defined in {{?RFC7468}}.

 # Private Key Format